 In 2015, Tracey was re-elected with an increased majority of 11,455 and was soon after asked by the Prime Minister to serve as Parliamentary Under-Secretary at the Department for Digital, Culture, Media & Sport.
-In the 2017 General Election, Tracey again was re-elected to her seat with an improved vote share and as always, is grateful for the support and trust placed in her by the local community.
+In the 2017 General Election, Tracey again was re-elected to her seat with an improved vote share and in 2019, was again returned with an increased majority and 66.6% of the vote.

 |Tracey Crouch - Declaration of Interests||184.31 KB|